 - When participants use cameras and microphones but do not share any additional media, the recording contains the participant's video tiles (full-screen, half-screen, or otherwise, depending on the number of participants).

-- When participants use the screen-share function or share files during a conference, the recording contains the shared media in the full-screen mode.
+- When participants use the screen share function or share files during a conference, the recording contains the shared media in full-screen mode.
 When a presenter additionally shares a video from a camera, the video is visible as a thumbnail in the corner of a screen.

 If you prefer to use a different layout, you can create your own layout and use it for recording.
 For more information, see the Creating a Custom Mixer Layout Application guide.